An Introduction to Memory Reconsolidation and Coherence Therapy

 -- Bruce Ecker

 The mind-brain-body system's built-in rules for change have now been identified and proven in neuroscience.
-Functioning from an entirely non-pathologizing perspective—The Emotional Coherence Framework—Coherence Therapy is the only to-date mode of psychotherapy built specifically in accordance with these rules for change.
+Functioning from an entirely non-pathologizing perspective—The Emotional Coherence Framework—Coherence Therapy is a form of psychotherapy built specifically in accordance with these rules for change.
 Utilizing the mind-brain-body system's deep coherence as a guiding compass, Coherence Therapy first identifies the root causes of symptom production—implicit memories held unconsciously; integrates them into sustained conscious awareness; then subjects them to the crucial conditions identified by neuroscience for their permanent erasure.

 This workshop focuses on: